 Michael Sam being drafted into the NFL signals a new phase in sports equality.
 In the past two years, we have seen many history-making advancements.
 Britney Griner, the number one WNBA draft pick came out in a big way in her first public interview after she was drafted.
 Jason Collins became the first NBA player to come out (and then the first openly gay player to play in the NBA).
 A too-often homophobic NFL, however, had no openly gay players.
 Many people speculated that the sport was not ready for an openly gay player and that coming out would be dangerous or career-ending.
 Some still trotted out the bigoted notion that gay men were not masculine enough to play the sport at such a level.
 But the Ram’s selection of Michael Sam confronts and lays waste to these misconceptions.
 It shows an athlete can be both gay AND given a chance to prove his skill at the highest level of the sport.

-As director of the oldest national LGBT sports project, I am proud to witness this moment.
-For over a decade the NCLR Sports Project has been working on behalf of LGBT athletes.
+As director of the oldest national LGBTQ sports project, I am proud to witness this moment.
+For over a decade the NCLR Sports Project has been working on behalf of LGBTQ athletes.
 Now we are at the moment in time where the scale is tipping towards all athletes, regardless of sexual orientation or gender identity, being able to play the sport they love.
-College athletics is becoming more supportive of LGBT athletes.
-High school LGBT athletes are participating in athletics while openly living their lives.
+College athletics is becoming more supportive of LGBTQ athletes.
+High school LGBTQ athletes are participating in athletics while openly living their lives.
 And we are seeing increasing success including transgender athletes in both college and high school sports.